Skip to content

-How can I create an IAM policy to explicitly grant permissions for an IAM user, group, or role to create and manage EC2 instances in a specified VPC using tags?
+How do I create an IAM policy to explicitly grant permissions to create and manage EC2 instances in a specified VPC that has tags?

 0

-How can I create an AWS Identity and Access Management (IAM) policy that explicitly grants an IAM user, group, or role permissions to create and manage Amazon Elastic Compute Cloud (Amazon EC2) instances in a specified VPC?
-The policy must limit permissions so that the IAM entity can create EC2 instances with specific tags and manage those EC2 instances in a VPC by using those tags.
+I want to create an AWS Identity and Access Management (IAM) policy that explicitly grants permissions to IAM identities to manage Amazon Elastic Compute Cloud (Amazon EC2) instances in a virtual private cloud (VPC).

 Short description